 - Berker Yaman Kavasoglu, studies political parties and party systems, analyzing the variation in level of institutionalization in new democracies.
-He is also assisting with A data collection; - Valeriya Mechkova, conducts research on causes, sequences as well as effects of accountability and is active in the policy unit with particular responsibility for our work with measuring the Sustainable Development Goal 16; - Marcus Tannenberg, studies legitimacy in autocratic regimes and is also assisting with data collection and quality checks and is part of the emerging Varieties of Autocracies project.
+He is also assisting with A data collection; - Valeriya Mechkova, conducts research on causes, sequences as well as effects of accountability and is active in the policy unit with particular responsibility for our work with measuring the Sustainable Development Goal 16; - Marcus Tannenberg, studies legitimacy in autocratic regimes and is also assisting with data collection and quality checks and is part of the emerging Varieties of Autocracies project. - Oskar Rydén, is associated with both the CeCAR and the V-Dem Institute and focuses primarly on political consequences to and effects of natural disasters. - Adea Gafuri, is mainly interested in democratization, democracy aid, illiberal regimes, and political methodology.

-Research Assistants supports the Institute with research tasks, outreach and and dissemination.
-The current Research Assistants are: Shreeya Pillai and Sandra Grahn.
+Research Assistants support the Institute with research tasks, outreach and and dissemination.
+The current Research Assistants are: